 Camp Cedar Knoll

-Camp Cedar Knoll is a long-term Drug and Alcohol treatment center that helps get the most vulnerable off the streets and into detox and rehabilitation.
+Camp Cedar Knoll is a long term program that offers addiction support services that helps get the most vulnerable off the streets.

 Restoring Dignity and Honor to the Marginalized one person at a time